ADD CONDITION

 Pediatric Use

-• Lozenges: Typically recommended for children 2 years and older, with specific instructions to dissolve slowly in the mouth and repeat every 2 hours as needed.
+• Children 5 years and older: Dissolve 1 lozenge slowly in the mouth; repeat every 2 hours as needed.

 • Topical Products:

-• Apply to the affected area not more than 3 to 4 times daily for children 2 years and older.
-For children under 2 years, consult a physician.
+• Children 2 years and older: Apply to the affected area not more than 3 to 4 times daily.

 Geriatric Use

-No specific information regarding geriatric use, dosage adjustments, safety concerns, or special precautions for elderly patients is provided in the drug inserts for the products reviewed.
-Therefore, healthcare professionals should exercise caution when prescribing these medications to geriatric patients, as the absence of data may indicate a lack of established safety or efficacy in this population.
-Monitoring for potential adverse effects and adjusting dosages as necessary based on individual patient response is recommended.
+No specific information regarding geriatric use, dosage adjustments, safety concerns, or special precautions for elderly patients is provided in the inserts for the reviewed products.
+Therefore, healthcare professionals should exercise caution when administering these products to geriatric patients, as the lack of data may indicate a need for careful monitoring and consideration of individual patient factors.
+It is advisable to assess the overall health status and potential comorbidities of elderly patients before recommending these products.

 Pregnancy

 Pregnant patients should consult a healthcare professional before using any of the products listed, as many do not have established safety profiles during pregnancy.
-The following precautions are advised:
+The following considerations apply:

-• General Precaution: For most products, including various cough drops, gels, creams, and patches, it is recommended that pregnant or breastfeeding individuals seek medical advice prior to use.
-This includes products such as menthol cough drops, pain relief gels, and topical analgesics.
+• General Precautions: For most products, including various cough drops, gels, creams, and patches, it is advised that pregnant or breastfeeding individuals seek medical advice prior to use.
+This includes products such as menthol cough drops, topical analgesics, and pain relief creams.

 Lactation

-Lactating mothers are advised to consult a healthcare professional before using various products, particularly those labeled for pain relief or cough suppression.
-Many products, including lozenges and topical treatments, do not provide specific information regarding their safety during lactation or the potential for excretion in breast milk.
+Lactating mothers are advised to consult a healthcare professional before using various products, particularly those labeled for cough relief, pain relief, or topical applications.
+Many products indicate a potential for excretion in breast milk, and the effects on breastfed infants are often not well studied, necessitating caution.

 Renal Impairment